 Vishnu is holding Chakra, Gada, Shankha and Padma (Discuss, Mace, Conch shell and Lotus) in his hands.
 Clockwise starting with his lower right hand.
-Vishnu and his consorts are standing on inverted lotus which in turn is supported by Triratha type Bhadrapeetha.
+Vishnu and his attendants are standing on inverted lotus which in turn is supported by Triratha type Bhadrapeetha.

 The prabhavali is quite stylized and topped by Kalasa, an auspicious water pot.
 On top of prabhavali’s verticals are two four-armed figures.
 Quite possibly they are Siva and Brahma, worn and small for positive identification.
 Vishnu’s backdrop is a halo designed like a lotus.